tasket/wyng-backup/README.md

 ```

-### Parameters:
+#### Parameters for arch-init

-`--local` takes the source volume group and pool as `vgname/poolname`.
+`--local` takes the source volume group and pool as 'vgname/poolname' for the `arch-init` command.
 These LVM objects don't have to exist before using `arch-init` but they will
 have to be there before using `send`.

-`--dest` describes the location where backups will be sent.
+`--dest` when using `arch-init`, describes the location where backups will be sent.
 It accepts one of the following forms, always ending in a mountpoint path:

 Note: --local and --dest are required if not using --from.

 `--from` accepts a URL like `--dest`, but retrieves the configuration from an existing archive.
 This imports the archive's configuration and can permanently save it as the
 local configuration.
-Note: You can override the archive's LVM settings by specifying
+This option can also be used with: list, receive and verify commands.
-`--local`.
+Note: You can override the archive's LVM settings by specifying `--local`.

 | _URL Form_ | _Destination Type_
 |----------|-----------------